Spin-harmonic structures and nilmanifolds: Spinors and geometric structures

 \begin{definition} A $\Spin(7)$-structure given by $\Omega$ is said to be: \begin{enumerate} \item {\em parallel}, if $d\Omega=0$; \item {\em locally conformally parallel}, if $\tau_3=0$; \item {\em balanced}, if $\tau_1=0$. \end{enumerate} \end{definition}

-A Riemannian manifold $(M,g)$ admitting a $\Spin(7)$ structure is spin and the positive part of its spinor bundle has a unitary section.
-Conversely, a spin $8$-dimensional manifold whose spinor bundle admits a positive unitary section $\eta$ can be endowed with a $\Spin(7)$ structure by the formula
+A Riemannian manifold $(M,g)$ admitting a $\Spin(7)$ structure is spin and the positive part of its spinor bundle has a unit-length section.
+Conversely, a spin $8$-dimensional manifold whose spinor bundle admits a positive unit-length section $\eta$ can be endowed with a $\Spin(7)$ structure by the formula

 As for spin-harmonic structures, the following result was proved by the second author in \cite{MM18}: \begin{theorem} The spinor $\eta$ determines a positive spin-harmonic structure if and only if the induced $\Spin(7)$ structure is balanced. \end{theorem}